 Later in 2016, Russia passed invasive laws affecting data privacy.
 As a result, and in a show of their commitment to protecting their users against any form of surveillance or censorship, Private Internet Access swiftly shut down its Russian servers.
 This was a relief among its users and a testament to the provider’s stance on how serious it takes its no logging policy.
 Additional wins for PIA include:

-- It is on the cheaper side of the price spectrum for no logs VPNs
+- It is on the cheaper side of the price spectrum for a no logs VPN

 - It supports P2P connections

 - Has a kill switch

 - It allows anonymity by allowing cryptocurrency payments (Zcash and Bitcoin Cash)